 In C.

-function returns the numbers of items read from stdin
+The scanf function returns the numbers of items read from stdin.

 Since this exercise requires you to read two numbers each line,